Contemporary Jewish Museum

 The Contemporary Jewish Museum (CJM) is a non-collecting museum at 736 Mission Street at Yerba Buena Lane in the South of Market (SoMa) neighborhood of San Francisco, California.
 The museum, which was founded in 1984, is located in the historic Jessie Street Substation, which was gutted and its interior redesigned by Daniel Libeskind, along with a new addition; the new museum opened in 2008.
-The museum's mission is to make the diversity of the Jewish experience relevant for a twenty-first century audience through exhibitions and educational programs.
+The museum's mission is to make the diversity of the Jewish experience relevant for a 21st- century audience through exhibitions and educational programs.

+Temporary closure in 2024

+In late 2024 the museum announced that it would suspend operations for at least a year due to ongoing financial struggles, shutting its doors at end of day on December 15.
+"The CJM plays a unique role in San Francisco, and we must scale back to allow ourselves the time and resources needed for re-imagining and rebuilding," said Kerry King, the museum’s executive director, stressing that the closure is not intended to be permanent.

 History

 The Contemporary Jewish Museum was founded in 1984 and was housed in a small gallery space near San Francisco's waterfront for over two decades.
 In 1989, the museum initiated a planning process to address the growing community need for its programs.
 The result was the decision to create a more expansive and centrally located facility with increased exhibitions, an area dedicated to education, and added program areas including live music, theater, dance, literary events, and film.

+During the 2000s, negotiations were held to potentially merge the CJM with the Judah L. Magnes Museum in Berkeley (now the Magnes Collection of Jewish Art and Life).
+However, the talks failed to produce an agreement to combine the two institutions.

-In June 2008, the museum opened a new 63,000 square-foot facility in downtown San Francisco.
+In June 2008, the CJM opened a new 63,000 square-foot facility in downtown San Francisco.

 Exhibitions

-The museum has no permanent collection.
-It curates and hosts a broad array of exhibitions each year in collaboration with other institutions.
+The CJM is neither a history museum, nor one with a permanent collection.
+It curates and hosts a broad array of exhibitions each year in collaboration with other institutions, with the intent of making "the diversity of the Jewish experience relevant for a 21st-century audience."

+The museum does have one commissioned object on permanent display, the 90-foot long, 12,000-pound Lamp of the Covenant by Sacramento artist David Lane, a massive, arc-shaped sculpture made of recycled steel, numerous globes of the world, animal figurines, Jewish letters, and Edison bulbs, suspended above the museum's lobby.
+Lane, who calls himself an outsider artist and is not Jewish, says the work is meant to evoke time, space and the dialogue between man and God.

+Exhibitions have explored the history and reception of Jewish texts, holidays, and culture; the place of Jews and Jewish artists in San Francisco and California; and the profound impact of Jewish artists, writers, photographers, filmmakers, designers, musicians, performers, and entrepreneurs on the broader culture.

+Some notable and popular past exhibitions include: